srivathsarao/sample-angular-spring-boot-docker/readme.md

 Docker needs to be installed in the machine.

-_docker-compose up_should start up the angular and Spring boot applications.
+"docker-compose up" should start up the angular and Spring boot applications.

 And opening the url [http://localhost](http://localhost) (using docker-desktop) or 192.168.
 99.100 (using docker-toolbox).

 If any issue arises due to port.
-Changing the port in docker-compose should be sufficient.
+Changing the port in docker-compose.yml (line 6) should be sufficient.

 # Components

 ![alt text](https://raw.githubusercontent.com/srivathsarao/sample-angular-spring-boot-docker/master/architecture.png)

-**transaction-ui** -\&gt; Contains the Angular 8 code.
+**transaction-ui** Contains the Angular 8 code.
 Bootstrap, NGRX, RxJs, Ag-grid.

 Ag-grid is used to both generate the table in the UI and to export the contents as csv.